shawneegao/ember-cli-deploy-docker/README.md

 - `project.root`                (provided by [ember-cli-deploy][3])
 - `revisionKey`                 (provided by [ember-cli-deploy-revision-data][5])

-**The plugin also assumes that the user is logged into their container registry.
-It will error out otherwise.**
+**The plugin also assumes that the user is logged into their container registry through their terminal.
+The upload hook will cause the pipeline to abort otherwise.
+Run the command & docker login images.yourdomain.com to be authenticated.**

 ## ember-cli-deploy Hooks Implemented